diegoref/SSA2016/README.md

 # SSA2016
 Challenge on Fine-Grained Sentiment Analysis within ESWC2016

-8 February 2016 - Training Set for Task #1 released.
-Please download it from <a href='https://drive.google.com/file/d/0B0BvGSZqvqJPbUU5NDFjbkV6a0U/view?usp=sharing'>this link</a> or check the <a href='https://groups.google.com/forum/#!topic/semantic-sentiment-analysis/caW6WLtHQig'>sentiment analysis initiative</a> for more details
+<b>8 February 2016 - Training Set for Task #1 released.</b> Please download it from <a href='https://drive.google.com/file/d/0B0BvGSZqvqJPbUU5NDFjbkV6a0U/view?usp=sharing'>this link</a> or check the <a href='https://groups.google.com/forum/#!topic/semantic-sentiment-analysis/caW6WLtHQig'>sentiment analysis initiative</a> for more details

 Check the <a href='https://github.com/diegoref/SSA2016/wiki'>wiki</a> page to see more details